Tips on Preparing a Competitive Application for the Rangel Summer Enrichment Program

 5) Include in your application all relevant extracurricular, community, or volunteer experiences and highlight any leadership roles in these efforts.

 The panel is particularly interested in extracurricular, community, or volunteer activities that show a commitment to service and to social causes and issues.
 Applicants should list all such activities and indicate any leadership roles that they have had in such activities, including creating programs or organizations or serving as an officer.
-The panel also values work experiences that show an interest in such issues.
+The panel also values internship or work experiences that show an interest in such issues.

 6) List all relevant college or university honors and awards.